Welcome to my crafty blog!

 What sewing machine do you use?

 My biggest recommendation: don’t skimp.
 When you’re starting out, you want a machine that’s of passable quality.
-Learning to sew comes with its own challenges; don’t frustrate yourself by trying to use a super-cheapy model.
-I love Viking, and I’m sure they have a few beginner models that fall in the less-than-$300 price range.
-Janome has some small machines that work very well, too.
-They even sell some at Target.
+Learning to sew comes with its own challenges; don’t frustrate yourself by trying to use a super cheap model.
+Janome has some small machines that work very well- they even sell some at Target.
 Singer is known for their quality but they’ve faltered in recent years; lots of companies are switching over to plastic parts rather than metal on the inside, and that’s not going to last.
 Basically, the heavier the sewing machine, the better!
-If you have a family member with an extra machine in the basement, that’s almost always a great bet.
+If you have a family member with an extra machine in the basement, as long as you can get it running, it will probably be a workhorse.

 What camera do you use?